-The unit price applied to a switch will represent the market value of an investment option calculated as at the end of the business day on which the switch is received.
+The unit price applied to a switch will represent the market value of an investment option calculated after the switch is received.

-A request to switch your current super balance received before 5pm on a business day will generally be processed on the second business day following the date of receipt.
+A request to switch your current account balance that is received before 5pm on a business day will generally take effect on the third business day following the date of receipt.

-No additional investment switches can be requested until the previous investment switch has been completed.
 Check the Super SA website for any variation to this.